machellerogden/mediary/README.md

 > Deep "clone" without the memory complexity.

+*WARNING:* This is an experiment.
+There are still bugs.

 Mediary implements structural sharing via proxies in order to provide a transparent virtualization for deep cloning with low memory usage and good performance characteristics.

 Use Mediary's `clone` function to get an object representation which, for all intents and purposes, acts like a deeply cloned copy of your original data.